Monday, October 29, 2007

 when the onion is soft add plenty of chopped garlic and fresh chilli, cook for a few seconds and add canned or chopped tomatoes.

-plenty of fish sauce enhance the tomatoes, as does a stick of lemongrass (pounded if you're energetic, or added in whole pieces and removed at the end if you're not).
+a tablespoon of sweet chilli sauce and plenty of fish sauce enhance the tomatoes, as does a stick of lemongrass (pounded if you're energetic, or added in whole pieces and removed at the end if you're not).

 simmer this for about half an hour, and then puree before serving.